 The recruitment process can be a time consuming and intensive process, so when you think you’ve found the perfect person for the role only for them to reject your job offer it’s natural to be disappointed.

-There are several factors and reasons why your job offer may have been rejected, but instead of becoming frustrated at the loss of a good candidate, reassess what might have been the issue so you can take steps to ensure it doesn’t happen in the future.
+Your job offer may have been rejected for several factors and reasons but instead of becoming frustrated at the loss of a good candidate, reassess what might have been the issue so you can take steps to ensure it doesn’t happen in the future.

 Here are just a few reasons why your job offer was rejected:

 Candidates playing the field

 It’s quite common for candidates to apply for several jobs at the same time, even after they’ve been offered a role.
 With the skills and candidate shortage, jobseekers will shop around for the best packages as there are far more job vacancies than skilled candidates to fill them.

 If your job offers are being rejected on a regular basis, perhaps take the time to revisit the salary and perks you’ve been offering and compare them against those of your competitors to see how your package measures up.

 Interview are a two-way process so if your interviewers fail to make the candidate feel comfortable and get across why your company is such an attractive prospect then you’ll find that prospective employees will walk away feeling disinterested in the position.

 Another reason why things can go horribly wrong is if staff carrying out the interviews aren’t properly trained or skilled in legal and effective interview techniques.
 If this is the case, it’s essential that you ensure that everyone involved receives interview training to safeguard against legislative implications and to give a positive experience for your candidates.

 Get in touch with successful candidates quickly